 How to choose a home theater projector

-Projectors not only deliver the largest — and some of the highest-quality — images available for home theater, they're also frequently a better value than mega-sized flat-panel TVs if you figure the cost per inch of screen.
-And because you're projecting an image onto a wall or separate screen, there's no glass involved, so you'll see absolutely no reflection or glare from the screen.
+Aside from producing spectacular images, projectors are often a better value than enormous flat-panel TVs if you figure the cost per inch of screen.
+And because you're projecting the image onto a wall or separate screen, there's no glass involved.
+You'll see no reflection or glare from the screen.

 Is a projector for you?